How to Stop Bed Moving on Laminate Floor? (9 Best Ways)

 A furniture cup is a thick rubber stopper that attaches to the bottom of the legs of your bed frame.
 They are available in various shapes, sizes, and colors so that they won’t ruin the look of your room.

-Invest In Set of Bed Risers
+Invest in a set of Bed Risers

+Bed risers typically lift your bed frame anywhere between 6 inches and 2 feet.
 Aside from choosing height, bed risers have several different shapes and sizes.
 Pick the one that you think looks best under your frame.

 Mount the Headboard to the Wall